-There’s no place like home… but when it comes to annuities, your home may not be the best place for you.
-The annuity you purchase in Texas most likely will not be the same as what you buy in California – even if it is the same company and annuity by name.
+There’s no place like home… but when it comes to annuities, your Home State may not be the best place for annuities!
+The annuity you purchase in Texas most likely will not be the same as the similar one you buy in California – even if it is the same company and annuity by name.

 Does it matter?
 You bet, it does…

 Annuity policy requirements differ by state for various reasons.
 Oftentimes, the differences are due to…[continued below video]